Wee Jasper Reserves is home to four (4) unique camping reserves, within the valley of Wee Jasper NSW.

 If you are a fan of wild caves, bush walking or birdwatching then Fitzpatrick is the perfect location.
 With access to one of Wee Jasper valleys cave systems and the Hume & Hovell walking track.

-Swinging Bridge Reserve fees can be paid at Billy Grace Reserve.
+Swinging Bridge Reserve.
 There are no showers at Swinging Bridge Reserve, however it has flushing toilet’s, drop toilets and potable drinking water.
 This reserve is situated on one of the deepest parts of the Goodradigbee River, it is perfect for swimming, kayaking and fishing.

 With potable drinking water, and flat campsites alongside the banks of the river is the perfect little escape to hide amongst the changing leaves of autumn, or the cooling shade in summer.
 Cosy by a campfire and watch the day flow by.

-Micalong Creek Reserve fees can be paid at Billy Grace Reserve.
+Micalong Creek Reserve.
 With flushing toilets and hot showers Micalong Creek is the perfect reserve for a weekend away.
 Access to potable drinking water and situated on the banks of Micalong Creek this reserve is perfect for any camper.